apriljkissinger/cc_lung_image_classification/README.md

 # cc_lung_image_classification
 Detect whether a patient has Covid-19, pneumonia, or no illness using x-ray images of their lungs.

-Codecademy Deep Learning Classification Project.
+Codecademy Deep Learning Challenge Classification Project.

 Repository contents: